Task-Agnostic Graph Explanations: Implementation Details

 \section{Implementation Details}

 \textbf{Structure of explainer}.
 Our implementation is based on Pytorch~\citep{Paszke2019Pytorch}, Pytorch Geometric~\citep{Fey2019Geometric}, and Dive-into-graphs~\citep{liu2021dig}.
-We implement the explainer with a linear projection $f_p$ that maps the condition vector $\bm p$ to the same dimension as concatenated embeddings, and a 2-layer MLP with ReLU activation that maps concatenated embeddings with mask to the important score.
+We implement the explainer with a linear projection $f_p$ that maps the condition vector $\bm p$ to the same dimension as concatenated embeddings, and a 2-layer MLP with ReLU activation that maps concatenated embeddings with the mask to the important score.

 \textbf{Implementation of training objectives}.
 We adopt the Jason-Shannon Estimator as the lower bound for mutual information maximization for the two public datasets.
 For graph-level tasks, given a mini-batch of N samples, we consider the embeddings of a graph G and its subgraph $G_s$ as a positive pair (with N positive pairs in total), and the embeddings of a graph $G_i$ and the subgraph $G_{j,s}$ of another sample as a negative pair (with $N^2-N$ pairs in total).
 For node-level tasks, we still randomly sample N nodes from the entire graph at each iteration and compute the contrastive losses on original embeddings of the $N$ nodes, and embedding of the $N$ nodes when the important subgraph is selected, respectively for each node.
-Similar to graph-level tasks, we consider embeddings of the same node (in original graph or in subgraph) as a positive pair, and a embeddings of node $i$ in full graph and node $j$ in selected subgraph as a negative pair ($N^2-N$ in total).
-To restrict the size of subgraphs given by the explainer, we following previous studies~\citep{luoparameterized} to add a size regularization term $R$, computed as the averaged importance score, to the above objectives.
-In the case where edge importance scores $w_{ij}\in[0,1]$ are computed, the regularization term is computed as
+Similar to graph-level tasks, we consider embeddings of the same node (in the original graph or in the subgraph) as a positive pair, and embeddings of node $i$ in the full graph and node $j$ in the selected subgraph as a negative pair ($N^2-N$ in total).

-where $\lambda_s$ and $\lambda_e$ are hyper-parameters controlling the size and the entropy of edge importance scores, respectively.
+\textbf{Impirical observation of Laplace distribution}.
+We show examples of gradient distribution of multiple tasks in Figure~\ref{fig:dist}.
+The absolute value of gradients of three tasks are shown in orange, blue, and green, respectively.